msvalina/slaying-ryu/README.md

 Also every task has a tag which represents project or group of taks so statistics can be easly filterd by it.

+Project is using:
+* south - for database migrations
+* bootstrap3 - for UI
+* djangobower - for easy install of bower apps jquery, d3.js etc.
+* django nvd3 - for beautifull charts

 ### Why Ryu?
 **Ryu** is a Japanese dragon with three claws!!!
 And I'm gonna slay that dragon!
 Haha.
 Essentially it's my attempt at going against my fear of